daniel130300/Ruby-Practices/Section 2/README.md

 # Command to list all ruby versions installed
 rvm list

+#Command to create a new rails app using postgres as default db
+rails new my_app_name --database=postgresql

 #Command to create a new rails app
 rails new blog